Skip to main content

 FileSystemIterableSource.yield_data :

-Yields data in batches from files that match the given file names.
+Yields data in batches from this source.

 Arguments